NickCrew/claude-marketplace/README.md

 # Claude Private Marketplace

-This repository hosts a Claude Code marketplace that exposes the private `claude-ctx` plugin.
+This repository hosts a Claude Code marketplace that exposes the private `claude-cortex` plugin.
 Point Claude Code at this git repository to make the plugin available organization-wide.

 ## Repository layout